zulily/rabbitmq-cluster-formula/README.rst

 ========
 + A pair of state files have been developed to manage user settings including tags (authorization levels), password hashes, vhosts and read/write permissions, which all reside within pillar.
-A script called rabbit_hash has been developed to assist in generating password hashes, it may be found in the techops_tools repository.
+A script called rabbit_hash has been developed to assist in generating password hashes, it is bundled with this formula.
 + SSL ( more specifically, TLS 1.1 and 1.2) is supported for client-server communications.
 It is possible to enable encrypted inter-node communication, but this formula does not yet support that functionality.
 See docs/tls.txt for a tutorial on setting up inter-node encrypted communication.